nehertz/cse423-compiler/documentation/design-doc.md

 # Overview -
 This goal of this project is to create a compiler for a subset of the C programming language, which will translate that subset of C into assembly language.
 The project will be written in Python.

-# Milestones
-Start date: January 13, 2020

-- Milestone 1 - Begin work on parser: TBD
-- Milestone 2 - Complete parser: TBD

-Due date: April 2X, 2020?
-Don't know exact date.

 # Existing Solution
 1. Read from file
-2. Parse input
+2. Scan and tokenize input using lex (PLY Project)
-3. Tokenize parsed input
+3. Parse tokenized input using yacc (PLY Project)
-4. Convert tokenized input into parse tree
+4. Convert parsed input into parse tree format using skbio

+### Working features
+- TODO: after testing which features exactly work and which don't, add them here

 # Design Discussion
 - Command line user input (in main):